paralepsis/nrproxystuff/README.md

 *Or, I think it does ... waiting on my first order.*

-Details:
+## Details:
+- Caches images in ~/nrdb-cache to speed processing of multiple lists.
+- Includes an additional card with a QR code pointing to the netrunnerDB decklist, for reference.
+- By default uses some unencumbered card backs I generated, but it's easy to pick your own.
 - Uses ImageMagick for conversion to TIFF format, addition of black border, and CMYK format.
 - Uses GhostScript to deduplicate the PDF, shrinking a good bit.
-- There's an option to include a QR code on every card, linking to the netrunnerdb page, but it's not fully baked.
+- There's an option to include a QR code on every card, linking to the netrunnerDB page, but it's not fully baked.
 - Correctly handles 1-sided and 2-sided identities, simply printing 1-sided versions on both
   sides of the card.